einzige/pose/README.md

 * Searches over several classes at once.
 * The searchable content of each class and document can be freely customized.
 * Uses the main Rails database - no separate servers, databases, or search engines required.
-* Does not pollute the searchable classes or their database tables.
+* Does not pollute the searchable classes nor their database tables.
 * Very fast search, doing only simple queries over fully indexed columns.
 * Allows to augment the fulltext search query with your own joins and where clauses.